technoempathy/dog-app/README.md

 4. Your own images.
 I recommend at least 2 test images in each of the following categories: dogs, humans, cats, other.
 Each image should be center-cropped and no image should contain both a dog and a human.

 ## Known Issues
-* The human-detector (code provided by Udacity) is not very accurate and theefore interferes with the accuracy of the app as it was intended.
-Thus I find it better to just run the following code, using the image of a human.
+* The human-detector (code provided by Udacity) is not very accurate and therefore interferes with the accuracy of the app as it was intended.
+Thus, I find it better to just run the following code, using the image of a human.
 The algorithm will then return the breed that best matches the human’s outfit. :smile:

 ## Authors
 -	@technoempathy – Layla Messner